-Thanksgiving Charcuterie Board - Looking for some inspiration to up your appetizer game?
-Here's the perfect appetizer for the holiday season.
-We'll show you all the how-to tips you need to make a beautiful charcuterie board for Thanksgiving dinner.
+Simple Charcuterie Board Ideas - Looking for some inspiration to up your appetizer game?
+Here's the perfect appetizer for happy hour or a holiday party.
+We'll show you all the helpful tips you need to make a beautiful charcuterie board.

 A traditional charcuterie board is made with a variety of meats and cheeses, both fresh and dried fruit, seasonal produce, nuts, pickles, toasts and spreads.